joeloverbeck/intelligent_agents_simulations/README.md

 # AI agents for simulations (LLM-based)
 A Python project that uses LLMs to simulate intelligence in virtual agents.
+Based on [this paper](https://arxiv.org/abs/2304.03442).

 ## Instructions
 **1)** Install the requirements of the repository: